Search Arizona Arrests & Criminal Records for Free: All Counties in AZ

 Source: Bureau of Justice Statistics

-Searchers for individuals who are on or have been on supervised probation, or are currently or formerly incarcerated in the prison system and placed on parole or released from custody can be made online at the Arizona Department of Corrections, Rehabilitation and Reentry website search portal.
+Searches for individuals who are on or have been on supervised probation, or are currently or formerly incarcerated in the prison system and placed on parole or released from custody can be made online at the Arizona Department of Corrections, Rehabilitation & Reentry’s Inmate Search Portal.

 Source: Arizona Department of Corrections15

-Clearing Criminal Records: What’s the Best Way to Seal or Expunge a Criminal Record in Arizona?
+Clearing Criminal Histories: What’s the Best Way To Seal or Expunge a Criminal Record in Arizona?

 • Class 2 & 3 Felonies: 10 years